Catslife66/bookmark-manager/README.md

 5. To access your database from a JavaScript/TypeScript app, you need to use Prisma ORM.
 Go here for step-by-step instructions: https://pris.ly/ppg-init

+---

-Set up SST
+## Setup SST

 1. install sst
    npx sst@latest init

-2. setup IAM credentials and IAM policy to grant SST access
-   - Create an IAM user for SST deployment
+2. setup IAM credentials and IAM policy to grant SST access Create an IAM user for SST deployment
-     By default, AWS credentials are in a file:
-     ~/.aws/credentials on Linux, Unix, macOS
+   By default, AWS credentials are in a file: ~/.aws/credentials on Linux, Unix, macOS

+3. set SST secrets
+   - npx sst secret set SECRET_NAME SECRET_VALUE
+   - run 'npx sst dev' or 'npx sst deploy' to update the secret